jamesnulliu/jamesnulliu.github.io/content/blogs/arithmetic-intensity-estimation-of-large-language-models/index.md

 ## 5. Discussion: Tensor Parallelism

-If the model is split across multiple GPUs using TP,
+If the model is split across multiple GPUs using TP, the hidden size `H` and the model weight is divided by the number of GPUs.